 Small World Play

-Small world play is also a fantastic opportunity to develop their language, supporting them in other curriculum areas.
-Whilst they play, it is essential to not only talk to them and join in but also allow them some time to play independently.
+Small-world play is also a fantastic opportunity to develop their language, supporting them in other curriculum areas.
+Whilst they play, talking to them, joining in, and allowing them some time to play independently is essential.

 In addition, the mall world is the perfect safe environment for children to explore the idea of when things go wrong.
 Children need to learn that things don’t always go right.
-Equally vital for them to understand that this is ok and that we can learn through these experiences.
+They must understand that this is okay and that we can learn through these experiences.
 This builds resilience within your children.